 Addressing the Key Selection Criteria (KSC)

-The KSC are listed in the position description.
+The KSC are listed in the advertisement and position description.
 They detail the skills, experience, knowledge, qualifications and qualities an individual needs to effectively perform the position.
 They are used right throughout the recruitment process to identify the right person for the position.

 In addressing the KSC it helps if you can: